Find out which UK Trade Tariff codes to use for toys, games and sport equipment.

 - eyes (other than those unmounted on the dolls and made of glass, which are classified under heading code 7018)

-- moving mechanisms and their parts
+- moving mechanisms for eyes

 - voice-producing mechanisms